 - The smaller sensor will collect fewer photons ( worse SNR )

-What is more important, cell size or sensor size?
+What is more critical, the cell size or sensor size?

 An image generated by a large sensor will have higher quality (higher SNR) than the same image generated by a small sensor (lower SNR).